-Suppose you have just implemented a survey on attitudes to public transport, which includes three groups of numerical questions on which the respondents rate the local transport system on frequency of use, convenience and value.
+Suppose you have just implemented a survey on attitudes to public transport, which includes groups of numerical questions on which the respondents rate the local transport system on convenience and value.
 And suppose you’d thoughtfully added an open question asking for more information on those answers.

-The easiest way to do this is probably in in Tableau Public - look here.
+The easiest way to do this is probably in in Tableau Public, as above.
+Full embed_code_version here.